bioinfodlsu/rice-pilaf/README.md

 ## Installation and usage

-For installation and usage, please visit the [wiki](https://github.com/bioinfodlsu/rice-pilaf/wiki).
+For installation and usage guide, please visit the [wiki](https://github.com/bioinfodlsu/rice-pilaf/wiki).

 It is advised to install the app locally.